andrewquitadamo/presentations/lab_meeting/pQTL_albert/albert_summary.md

 ---
 #Results (cont.)

-* The cis-genetic regions came from the BY strain, so X-pQTLs found are distant ie trans
+* The cis-genetic regions came from the BY strain, so X-pQTLs found are distant i.e. trans

 --